Open-Systems-Pharmacology/Rifampicin-Model/Evaluation/Input/Content/Section1_Introduction.md

 Integrating and testing processes that were described as vital to the pharmacokinetics of rifampicin itself resulted in a final model that applies transport by OATP1B1, metabolism by arylacetamide deacetylase (AADAC), transport by P-gp and glomerular filtration.
 Furthermore, auto-induction of OATP1B1, AADAC and P-gp expression has been incorporated.

-The presented rifampicin PBPK model as well as the respective evaluation plan and PBPK report are provided open-source  (https://github.com/Open-Systems-Pharmacology/Rifampicin-model).